BuddhiWathsala/research-paper-template/README.md

-# research-paper-template
+# Research Paper Template
-A generic latex research paper template
+A generic latex research paper template that you can used for your research papers.